home | what's new | other sitescontact | about

 looking under the hood

-E. As we look at each of these forms of love, or what passes for love, and look under the hood, we find ourselves pausing and wondering if there is any real and true love on the Earth.
+E. As we look more closely at each of these forms of love, or what passes for love, we find ourselves pausing and wondering, is there any real and true love on the Earth?

 K. I think we can see that, when the ego gets involved, there’s a certain smell to all of it.
 As we’ve said, “every ego wants something from you.”
 And it wants love – as it narrowly defines love as pleasure – from others but isn’t so keen on giving love.
 Elenchus, where does this leave us as we consider the eternal marriage? – and I’d like you to comment with further reference to Jamie.